denten-books/plain-text/1-chapter.md

 hold true for thinking in general.
 But, nothing has been said so far about the connection between thinking, reading, and writing.
-That elision has passed on from Wittgenstein to his students, in a line of reasoning that is particularly prevalent in Alan Turing's foundational work on artificial intelligence (the subject of the next section).
+That elision has passed on from Wittgenstein to his students, in a line of reasoning that is particularly prevalent in Alan Turing's work later work on artificial intelligence.

 Turing attended Wittgenstein's Lectures on the Foundations of Mathematics at Cambridge University in 1939 [@wittgenstein_wittgensteins_1976, 7].
 From the notes complied and published by Cora Diamond, it is clear that Turing was a vociferous presence in the class.
 His name is mentioned 86 times in the text, more than any other student by a wide margin.
-At some point of the course Wittgenstein concludes his lecture in
-saying: "Unfortunately, Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
+At some point of the course Wittgenstein concludes his lecture in saying: "Unfortunately, Turing will be away from the next lecture, and therefore that lecture will have to be somewhat parenthetical.
 For it is not good my getting the rest to agree to something that Turing would not agree to" [@wittgenstein_wittgensteins_1976, 67-68].

 The lectures touch upon the subject of "logical machinery" obliquely.
 Wittgenstein believes the term itself to be misleading.
 He writes: